| Disorders

 of different treatments and factors that affect how well people stay

+on their treatment plans.
 The Systematic Treatment Enhancement Program

 for Bipolar Disorder (STEP-BD) is seeking participants for the largest-ever, "real-world" study